Emanant and emergent symmetry-topological-order from low-energy spectrum: Neighboring states of spin- Heisenberg chain

-The spin model with reduced symmetry also has many gapless states characterized by the non-Lagrangian condensable algebra of the $\eD(D_8)$-symTO.
-Those gapless states describe the critical points for the continuous phase transitions between the 11 gapped phases for the reduced symmetry.
-Similarly, after we restore the $SO(3)$ symmetry, the gapless state of spin-$\frac12$ Heisenberg chain also have many gapless neighboring states, describing the critical points for the continuous phase transitions between the above discussed gapped/gapless phases.
+When we only consider the $\Z^x_2\times \Z^z_2\subset SO(3)$, Hamiltonian \eqref{eq:Ham Heisenberg} and its deformations also realize various gapless states.
+These states can be characterized by the \emph{non-Lagrangian} condensable algebras of the $\eD(D_8)$-symTO.
+Those gapless states describe the critical points for the continuous phase transitions between the 11 gapped phases with internal $\Z^x_2\times\Z^z_2$ and translation symmetries.
+Similarly, after when the full $SO(3)$ symmetry is recovered, the gapless state of the spin-$1/2$ Heisenberg chain also has various gapless neighboring states, describing the critical points for the continuous phase transitions between the gapped and gapless phases discussed so far.

-To summarize, the AF phase of spin-$\frac12$ Heisenberg model (\ie the commensurate gapless phase from condensable algebras $ \cA_{2,2}, \cA_{2,3}, \cA_{2,4} $ with its classical picture Fig. \ref{SpinAF}) has the following neighboring phases or critical states: \begin{enumerate}
+To summarize, the gapless phase of Heisenberg model \eqref{eq:Ham Heisenberg} has the following neighboring phases or critical states: \begin{enumerate}